Migrate a user cluster to Controlplane V2

 • Operational separation.
 An admin cluster upgrade does not cause downtime for user clusters.

 • Deployment separation.
-You can put the admin and user clusters in different failure domains or geographical sites.
-For example, a user cluster in an edge location could be in a different geographical site from the admin cluster.
+You can place the admin and user clusters in different failure domains or geographical sites.
+For example, a user cluster in an edge location can be in a different geographical site from the admin cluster.

 Requirements